MaudBoucherit/donor_detection/insights.md

 # Data Insights

-This is a report presenting some interesting facts about the data.
+This report presents some interesting facts about the data.

 I am only describing the training data, as it's the one I will use to fit my model later.
-Moreover, the test dataset has similar distribution of its variables so most of the facts stated below are true for the test set too.
+Moreover, the test dataset has a similar distribution of its variables, so most of the facts stated below are correct for the test set too.

 ## Variable Description
 In this first part, I am describing each variable's distribution, using some basic statistics and distribution plots.
-I am also looking at the direct effect of each covariate on the response variable: whether a respondent have more than $50k.
-I am using statistcal tests to measure the difference in distribution between the "<=50k" class and the ">50k" class.
+I am also looking at the direct effect of each covariate on the response variable: whether a respondent has more than $50k.
+I am using statistical tests to measure the difference in distribution between the "<=50k" class and the ">50k" class.

 #### Age